jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-18b.md

 absorb so great a part of the nation’s economic life and still fulfill all the tasks of the modern state.

-Transition 231

-Sixth, socialization of the iron and steel industry will be felt to be a much more controversial proposition than any made so far.
+6. Socialization of the iron and steel industry will be felt to be a much more controversial proposition than any made so far.
 But this industry has certainly sown its wild oats and can be “administered” henceforth—the administration including, of course, a huge research department.
 Some gains would result from coordination.
 And there is hardly much danger of losing the fruits of any entrepreneurial impulses.

-Seventh, with the possible exception of the architects’ share in the matter, the building and building material industries could, I believe, be successfully run by a public body of the right kind.
+7. With the possible exception of the architects’ share in the matter, the building and building material industries could, I believe, be successfully run by a public body of the right kind.
 So much of it already is regulated, subsidized and controlled in one way or another that there even might be a gain in efficiency—more than enough, perhaps, to compensate for the sources of loss that might be opened up.

 This is not necessarily all.
 But any step beyond this program would have to justify itself by special, mostly non-economic reasons—the armament or key industries, movies, shipbuilding, trade in foodstuffs being possible instances.

 At any rate, those seven items are enough to digest for quite a time to come, enough also to make a responsible socialist, if he gets so much done, bless his work and accept the concessions that it would at the same time be rational to make outside of the nationalized sector.
 If he insists also